Do probiotics have a link to skin health?

 Unique benefits of probiotics

 An interesting feature of probiotics is their ability to work in synergy with other ingredients.
 For example, when combined with antioxidants such as vitamins C and E, probiotics can offer enhanced protection against environmental damage.
-This property makes them particularly suited to modern cosmetic formulations that seek to offer holistic solutions for skin health.
+This property makes them particularly suitable for modern cosmetic formulations that seek to offer holistic solutions for skin health.
+For example, SVR Biotic Pepti Smoothing Regenerating Gel-Mat works by combining three key ingredients: pasteurised probiotics, stabilised vitamin C and hyaluronic acid.

 FAQ about probiotics